 Related formsin·cur·va·ture [in-kur-vuh-cher] /ɪnˈkɜr və tʃər/, in·cur·va·tion, noun

 Examples from the Web for incurvate

 The base is not as incurvate and the flaking is usually better controlled.

 The base is incurvate and usually thinned with some fine retouch.

-The stem base is thinned and may be incurvate, straight or excurvate.
+The stem is usually straight but may be expanded, with straight or incurvate side edges.

 The auriculate hafting area is usually expanded-rounded with an incurvate basal edge.